 Why Can Depression Make Your Weight Change?

 When you search for the symptoms of depression, you’ll likely see both weight loss and weight gain.
 So, which is it?
 The answer is: it depends on the person.
 While some people with depression will gain weight, others will lose weight.
 Below we’ll explore the role of depression in weight changes.

-The CARDIA study revealed that patients with depressive symptoms are more likely to experience an increase in BMI (body mass index) and waist circumference over subsequent years, compared to people who do not have depressive symptoms.(1)
+The Coronary Artery Risk Development in Young Adults Study (CARDIA) revealed that patients with depressive symptoms are more likely to experience an increase in BMI (body mass index) and waist circumference over subsequent years compared to people who do not have depressive symptoms (1).

 Weight gain can happen when a person is depressed because: